COMPLETED INDIE IMPACT STUDIES

 If you think your community might wish to participate, download this introduction to the process, then contact Matt Cunningham to discuss getting started.

-Through the years, it has become quite clear that a substantive local study of the issues facing a particular community can produce valuable local information and earned media.
+Through the years, it became quite clear that even a tightly focused local study in a particular community can produce valuable local information and earned media.
 One only needs to talk to the business alliances in cities like Vancouver, Grand Rapids, New Orleans, or San Francisco to understand the value these initiatives can bring.

 820 S. Jamestown Ave., 74112